Keynote Speakers A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Altogether, Mr. Mullins has over 30 years of successful experience in the public and private sectors leading transformational efforts across and within government departments and agencies.

-Thomas H. Murphy – University of Pennsylvania
+Thomas H. Murphy – VP for Information Technology and the University CIO, University of Pennsylvania

 Tom Murphy serves as the Vice President for Information Technology and the University Chief Information Officer at the University of Pennsylvania.
 In this capacity, he is responsible for the University’s central IT organization, Information Systems and Computing (ISC), which is comprised of 300 + staff members who plan for, acquire, develop, and support core infrastructure and enterprise-wide products and services for faculty, students and staff to further the education, research and administrative activities of Penn.
 As University CIO, Tom guides the evolution, integration and effective use of computing resources throughout Penn.
 He has overall responsibility for the consultative and operating committees that shape priorities to meet the ever-increasing demand for information technology and advises the President, Provost, Executive Vice President, and Board of Trustees on issues involving IT.